 If your vehicle has this feature, you can lock and unlock your doors from about 3 feet (1m) up to 30 feet (9 m) away using the remote keyless entry transmitter supplied with your vehicle.

-UNLOCK: When you press UNLOCK, the driver's door will unlock automatically, the parking lamps will flash and the interior lamps will go on.
+UNLOCK: Press UNLOCK to unlock the driver's door.
+The parking lamps will flash and the interior lamps will go on.